hashgraph/hedera-mirror-node/docs/design/stateproofalpha.md

 ## Goals

-- Provide a State Proof REST API for clients to retrieve data for a transaction to prove its validity
+- Provide a State Proof REST API for clients to retrieve the record file containing the transaction, the corresponding signature files, and history of address books up until the point for a transaction to prove its validity

 ## REST API